xud-yan/Trident/README.md

 ## 📬 Contact

-If you have any questions or are interested in collaboration, please feel free to contact me at xud_yan@163.com/xud_yan@bjtu.edu.cn .
+If you have any questions or are interested in collaboration, please feel free to contact me at xud_yan@163.com / xud_yan@bjtu.edu.cn .